 display name subject value to

 displayName.
 Attributes and subjects appear in separate sections of your SAML assertion.
 It is mandatory to fill out the mail field.
-If your company cannot meet this requirement, contact ThoughtSpot Support.
+If your company cannot meet this requirement, ThoughtSpot Support.

 For additional support with the attribute and subject statements, refer to your IDP’s SAML documentation.
 ThoughtSpot supports SAML authentication framework with popular Identity Providers such as Okta, Azure Active Directory, PingFederate, Microsoft AD FS, and Onelogin.
 This is not an exhaustive list.
 To determine if ThoughtSpot supports your preferred IDP, talk to your ThoughtSpot contact.